-Remember that certifications are not the critical determinate in selecting an adviser (if you need help investing).
-The most important question is whether your adviser is a fee-ONLY fiduciary or not.
-They must accept fiduciary duty to you in writing (via a signed contract), and provide you with copies of both parts of a "Form ADV", and a written disclosure of exactly how he will / may be compensated for his services and list any potential conflicts of interest.
+Remember that certifications are not the critical determinate in selecting an advisor (if you need help investing).
+The most important question is whether your advisor is a fee-ONLY fiduciary or not.
+They must accept fiduciary duty to you in writing (via a signed contract), and provide you with copies of both parts of a "Form ADV", and a written disclosure of exactly how they will / may be compensated for their services and list any potential conflicts of interest.
 Also avoid "asset managers".
 It doesn't do you any good if they are charging you on a percentage basis year after year.
-You want to hire them on a one-time or one-task basis.
+You want to hire them typically on an hourly, one-time or one-task basis.

 New fiduciary rule falls short: Will only apply to retirement accounts, is not slated to go into effect until April 10, 2017 and does not prohibit commission-influenced advice such as advice to buy annuities!

 ARTICLE - The U.S. Department of Labor has enacted new laws to attempt to protect investors from some of the conflict of interest that comes with non-fiduciary advice.
 Not surprisingly shares of insurance companies that sell annuities and financial services companies that provide non-fiduciary "advice" are tanking.

 For starters, beware that these laws don't go fully into effect until 2018.
 Until then the insurance industry is trying everything they can to block these new laws.

-Even if the laws go through, if you have money outside of a retirement account then you are still a sitting duck vulnerable to being ripped off if you are working with anyone but a fee-only fiduciary adviser.
+Even if the laws go through, if you have money outside of a retirement account then you are still a sitting duck vulnerable to being ripped off if you are working with anyone but a fee-only fiduciary advisor.

 Also this law does not prohibit the sale of annuities, including the worst type of annuity... index annuities!
 In their quest to sell you high commission index annuities, advisors will simply go the extra mile to protect themselves, such as by asking leading questions.